zuyouchen/225-final-proj/proposal.md

 **Function Efficiency**

-Dijkstra’s Algorithm - Using Dijkstra’s algorithm on our dataset will incur a time complexity of O(V^2) where V is the number of vertices in the graph.
+Dijkstra’s Algorithm - Using Dijkstra’s algorithm on our dataset will incur a time complexity of O(V^3) where V is the number of vertices in the graph.
+The V^2 time comes from the traditional requirements of Dijkstra's algorithm, but since we also have a nested for loop to account for prerequisites.
+Furthermore, at the end of our algorithm, we will require an additional triple nested for loop to determine the total time of our route.

 Floyd-Warshall Algorithm - This algorithm is O(V^3), where V is the number of vertices in the graph.
 This makes it less efficient than Dijkstra's algorithm but it can be used to find the shortest path between all pairs, whereas Dijkstra's algorithm can only be used to find the shortest path between a single pair.

-BFS - implemented properly, BFS should incur a time complexity of O(n) where n is the number of nodes in our graph.
+BFS - Since our BFS will need to handle prerequisite nodes, our algorithm will run at worst case O(V^2).

-Visualization - Our function will traverse our shortest path using whichever algorithm we want to visualize, so it will either be O(V^2) if we are visualizing Dijkstra's, O(V^3) if Floyd-Warshall, or O(n) if we are visualizing BFS.
+Visualization - Our visualization will run at O(n^2) time: it reads in the CSV (and thus loops through all n rows), split a row into a list, and then loop through the list.

 **Testing Strategy**